 Exploring 10 Different Types of Management Styles

-Let’s have a look at all the different styles of management, the pros and cons of each one, and some management style examples.
+Let’s examine the different management styles, their pros and cons, and some management style examples.

 An autocratic manager has authority over everything and everyone.

-Autocratic is a type of management style that is top-down leadership.
-One person in the business has authority over everything and everyone in the business.
-They control all aspects of the business and don’t ask for advice or listen to feedback from their employees.
+Autocratic leadership is a management style characterized by top-down leadership.
+One person in the business has authority over everything and everyone in the industry.
+They control all aspects of the business and don’t ask for advice or listen to employee feedback.
 Employees are not encouraged to share ideas, provide suggestions, or ask questions.

 This type of manager uses fear to control employees into doing what they want and micromanages employees, leaving no room for flexibility or innovation.
 The employees are in the business to do what they are told and hold no power in decision-making.